Contents

 - Operation Slacks

-Optimized Scheduling Parameters Assignment Techniques.
-This
+- Optimized Scheduling Parameters Assignment Techniques.

-calculate optimum priorities for fixed priority scheduling,
+automatically calculate optimum priorities for fixed

-and scheduling deadlines for EDF scheduling.
-The automatic
+priority scheduling, and scheduling deadlines for EDF

-assignment uses optimum methods when available, and heuristics
+scheduling.
+The automatic assignment uses optimum methods

-or optimization techniques when the optimum assignment is not
+when the optimum assignment is not available.
+The tool also

-available.
-The tool also calculates priority ceilings and
+calculates priority ceilings and preemption levels for

-techniques supported are:
+mutual exclusion resources.
+The techniques supported are:

 - Single-processor